aniket-04/Conquer_js/README.md

 In summary, the compilation phase and the execution phase are two distinct phases in the JavaScript runtime.
 During the `Compilation phase`, the JavaScript engine `parses the code` and creates a `global execution context`.
 During the `Execution phase`, the JavaScript engine `executes the code` line by line, creates `new execution contexts` for functions, and manages the `call stack`.

+## 2. Execution Context

+An execution context is a container that holds variables and functions as they're executed.
+There are three types of execution context in JavaScript: global, function, and eval.
+Each execution context has a `scope chain` and a `this` value.

+It consists of two parts: the `lexical environment` and the `variable environment`.

+The lexical environment is a specification term that refers to the environment in which the code is written.
+It includes all the variables and functions that are in scope at the point where the code is written, and it is determined by the lexical structure of the code.

+The variable environment, on the other hand, is a specification term that refers to the environment in which the code is executed.
+It includes all the variables and functions that are in scope at the point where the code is executed, and it can be modified during the execution of the code.

+When a piece of code is executed, it is executed within a specific execution context.
+The execution context provides a way for the JavaScript engine to keep track of the state of the code and to determine how the code should be executed.
+Each execution context has its own set of variables and functions that are in scope at the point where the code is executed.

+JavaScript uses a stack to manage execution contexts.
+When a function is called, a new execution context is created and pushed onto the top of the stack.
+When the function returns, the execution context is popped off the stack, and the control is returned to the calling function.

+In summary, an execution context is an abstract concept that describes the environment in which the code is executed.
+It includes the lexical environment and the variable environment, and it is managed using a stack.
+Understanding execution contexts is important for understanding how JavaScript code is executed and how variables and functions are scoped in JavaScript.